microsoft/live-share/docs/use/vscode.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Use Live Share to better collaborate in Visual Studio Code
+# Use Live Share to collaborate in Visual Studio Code

 Ready to start collaborating with Live Share in Visual Studio Code?
-In this article, we'll walk you through how to set up a collaboration session in Visual Studio Code by using the Live Share Extension.
+In this article, we'll walk you through setting up a collaboration session in Visual Studio Code by using the Live Share Extension.

-Note that all collaboration activities described here involve a single collaboration session host and one or more guests.
+Note that the collaboration activities described here involve a single collaboration session host and one or more guests.
 The host is the person who started the collaboration session, and anyone that joins is a guest.

 *Looking for an abridged summary?
 Check out the [share](../quickstart/share.md) or [join](../quickstart/join.md) quickstarts.*